From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: The Framework

-\subsection{Conventional Methods}
+\subsubsection{Conventional Methods}

-Solving the optimization problem \eqref{eqn-model} to obtain the optimal graph structure is hard in general, mainly due to the integer variables involved.
-Thus a common approach is to relax the integral constraints, transforming the optimization problem to its continuous counterpart, for which gradient-descent-based optimization techniques could be employed.
-Ideally, a \textit{continuous} optimal solution $\tilde{\mathbf{A}}^*$ is obtained, which is then transformed to a \textit{discrete} solution $\mathbf{A}^*$.
-This approach faces two central challenges: i) how to use the gradient information for the guidance of searching for $\tilde{\mathbf{A}}^*$, and ii) how to discretize $\tilde{\mathbf{A}}^*$ to obtain $\mathbf{A}^*$.
-Based on the previous works in the literature, we propose two methods.

-Most of the previous works on structural attacks utilize a greedy strategy to solve the optimization problem in an iterative way.
-Specifically, the integer constraints on $\mathbf{A}$ are relaxed and in each iteration, the gradients of the objective with respect to each entry of $\tilde{\mathbf{A}}$ are calculated.
-Then, the entry with the largest gradient is picked for alternation (either deleting or adding an edge).
-Intuitively, a larger gradient indicates a bigger impact on the objective value.
-The iteration continues until budget constraint $B$ is reached.
-Attacking $\mathsf{LGCN}$ with $\mathsf{GradMaxSearch}$ is similar to attacking $\mathsf{OddBall}$.
+Most of the literature related to structural poisoning attacks mainly adopts a vanilla greedy strategy to tackle the discrete optimization problem.
+To be detailed, the entries in adjacency matrix $\mathbf{A}$ are relaxed to continuous variables, then we can compute the gradient of the attack objective w.r.t each entry.
+In the sequel, the entry with the largest gradient is chosen to be modified for each iteration because a larger gradient means a higher impact on the attack objective until we reach the budget $B$.
+We adapt this greedy way to our scenario and denote it as $\mathsf{GradMaxSearch}$.

-Regarding the implementation of $\mathsf{GradMaxSearch}$, we note that when picking the entry associated with the largest gradient, one should pay attention to the \textit{signs of the gradients}.
-For example, when $\mathbf{A}_{ij}=0$ we need to ensure that the corresponding gradient $\frac{\partial AS(v_{a})}{\partial \mathbf{A}_{ij}}<0$ (and vice versa) to make the operation (add or delete) valid.
-In addition, to avoid repeatedly adding and deleting the same edge, we maintain a pool to record the edges that have not been modified.
-Meanwhile, we also avoid the operations that would result in singleton nodes.

-Softening the discrete objective is another concerns.
-An apparent bottleneck of $\mathsf{GradMaxSearch}$ is that the one-level discrete objective function is only optimized through $B$ steps, where $B$ is the attacker's budget.
-An alternative way is thus to totally treat $\mathbf{A}$ as continuous variables $\tilde{\mathbf{A}} \in [0,1]^{n\times n}$ and optimize the objective function until it converges.

-In detail, by solving the optimization problem in the continuous domain using gradient-descent, we obtain the sub-optimal continuous solution $\tilde{\mathbf{A}}^*$.
-We then calculate the differences in absolute values between the original $\mathbf{A}$ and $\tilde{\mathbf{A}}^*$, and pick those edges associated with the top-$B$ absolute differences to modify.